What is SBE?

 ASSOCIATE MEMBER: You may apply for Associate Member status if you do not qualify under the provisions for member and are actively engaged in the objectives of the Society.

 STUDENT MEMBER: If you are actively engaged in the study of companion engineering fields, you are eligible for election to the level of Student Member.
-You will need to provide endorsement by your college advisor to certify your student status.
+You will need to provide an endorsement by your college advisor to certify your student status.